mento-protocol/docs/dive-deeper/fpmm/oracles-and-circuit-breakers.md

 This page explains how **oracles** and **price feeds** work in Mento V3, and how **circuit breakers** gate trading.
 An **oracle** is an external source of price data that the protocol trusts.
 In V3, each FPMM pool uses an oracle to set the **swap rate**: every swap executes at that rate (minus fee), so oracle quality and validity are central to safety.

+For **FX-priced FPMMs**, this also means pool activity inherits **FX market-hours restrictions** from `OracleAdapter -> MarketHoursBreaker`.
+In practice, affected pools can be unavailable for quoting and swapping on weekends and certain holidays even if the last oracle price is still on-chain.

 ---

 ## Why oracles matter in Mento V3